Teaching Creativity and Thinking Tools

-DAY 2: Introduction to the team members and teamwork and the vision of our week together – a need for teaching creative and constructive thinking in schools, and also to adults in organisations.
-The Sources of Creativity: Talent, Energy, Method I.D.E.A.S! method – a 5 stage model for Creatively Confronting Challenges.
-Divergence and Convergence – search for alternatives first, focus on the essence later (E. and A. in practice)
+Introduction to the team members and teamwork and the vision of our week together – a need for teaching creative and constructive thinking in schools, and also to adults in organisations, principles of parallel and perceptual thinking, demonstrations.

 Planning follow up activities, dissemination and implementation of learning outcomes.

 Evaluation and farewell.